Sultan Muhammad Qutb Shah

-Sultan Muhammad Qutb Shah (also transliterated in different ways) was the sixth ruler of the kingdom of Golconda in southern India under the Qutb Shahi dynasty.
+Sultan Muhammad Qutb Shah (1593 – 9 February 1626) was the sixth ruler of the kingdom of Golconda in southern India under the Qutb Shahi dynasty.

-He ruled from 1612 to 1625.
+He ruled from 11 January 1612 until his death on 9 February 1626.
 He was the nephew and son-in-law of Muhammad Quli Qutb Shah, having married Muhammad's only daughter Hayat Bakshi Begum in 1607.

 The first Qutb Shahi history was compiled during his reign known as the Tarikh-i Qutb Shahi.
 His son, Abdullah Qutub Shah, later became the Shah of Golconda.

-The Aga Khan Trust for Culture is carrying out the conservation effort on the sprawling necropolis in collaboration with Department of Archaeology and Museums, Telangana.
+In 1620, as then ruler of Golconda, Sultan Muhammad Qutb Shah had decided to move his capital away from Golconda and Hyderabad.
+He selected a site about 6 mi east of then Hyderabad, what is today Saroornagar.
+The fort was named after himself and called as Sultan Nagar Fort.
+The construction of this fort was abandoned by his wife Hayat Bakshi Begum who considered his sudden death in 1626 as a bad omen.